fletchto99/advent-of-code/README.md

 For every hour a solution takes me (up to 5 hours per solution) I will donate $2 to a charity of my choosing at the end of the event.
 I chose a large interval of time because I'm learning a new language each day, if the solution takes me less than an hour then I will use a 10 minute interval up to 50 minutes.

+### Charity Update

+Since these solutions have been taking me longer than expected to complete I've decided to donate $200 towards the GitHub fund.
+The GitHub fund is a fund created by my employer, where the proceeds split equally and go to 6 different charities.
+The 6 charities these funds went to are: [FIRST](https://www.firstinspires.org/), [Girls Who Code](https://girlswhocode.com/), [Public Patent Foundation](http://www.pubpat.org/), [Year Up](https://www.yearup.org/), [EFF](https://www.eff.org/) and [Women's Refugee Commission](https://www.womensrefugeecommission.org/).
+GitHub graciously matched my donation totaling $400 to be split.
+If I am unable to complete my goal of a new language evert day by the end of december I will donate another $50 to the GitHub fund.

 ## Solutions

 - [Day 1: Brainfuck](2018/Day%201/part1.b) (only part 1) - 5 hours